History | Food | Art & Culture | Getting Around | More Ideas

 Well-known as a wine state, SA also produces some amazing beers and gins.

 Prohibition Liquor Co at Tell Henry is a distillery, coffee roaster, and cafe all in one, in the south-west corner of the city.
-Other SA based gins worth checking out include Red Hen (distilled in the cbd), 78° ( World’s Best Gin 2017), KIS, Applewood, McLaren Vale Distilling, Generations Gin, Antipodes Gin Co and Ounce Gin.
+Other SA based gins worth checking out include Red Hen (distilled in the CBD), 78° ( World’s Best Gin 2017), KIS, Applewood, McLaren Vale Distilling, Generations Gin, Antipodes Gin Co, Blind Tiger, Ambleside and Ounce Gin.

-Sparkke brewing is a female owned, Adelaide based brewing company that produces 100% natural brews and wines that raise awareness and funds for important social issues.
-Sparkke is stocked at bars and restaurants throughout the city here
+Sparkke Brewing is a female owned, Adelaide based brewing company that produces 100% natural brews and wines that raise awareness and funds for important social issues.
+Sparkke is stocked at bars and restaurants throughout the city, as well as available at their brewpub Sparkke at the Whitmore.

-For beer check out the city based Lady Burra Brewery.
-They also have an amazing hot chip paddle to accompany your brew.
+For beer check out the city-based Lady Burra Brewery.
 Other local brews to try include Prancing Pony (which won Supreme Champion Beer at the International Beer Challenge), Big Shed Brewery, Lobethal Bierhaus, Little Bang, Pirate Life, and the classic Coopers.

 All with an overwhelming range of top SA wines and brews, Adelaide’s bar scene has exploded in the last few years with a range of small places to suit any niche.
 They are generally clustered together so you can bar hop with ease:

-Peel St – Maybe Mae, Therapy (lets you BYO food or get deliveries), Clever little Tailor, La Rambla, 2nd & 6th, Alfred’s Bar, Malt & Juniper
+Peel St – Maybe Mae, Therapy (lets you BYO food or get deliveries), Clever Little Tailor, La Rambla, 2nd & 6th, Alfred’s Bar, Paloma, Malt & Juniper

 Leigh St – Pink Moon Saloon (best chips in Adelaide), Udaberri, Casablabla

-Gilbert place – Hains & Co, Red October, Florence Rooftop
+Gilbert Place – Hains & Co, Red October (ask about their secret underground whisky bar), Florence Rooftop

-Scattered around – Proof, Mr Goodbar, Baddog, Bank St Social, The Noble Gentleman, Thrift Shop Bar (All Australian drinks) and Howling owl (Adelaide’s foremost gin bar).
+Scattered around – Proof, Mr Goodbar, Baddog, The Noble Gentleman, Cry Baby, Roxie’s, Propaganda, Lindes Lane, Wing It, Howling Owl (Adelaide’s foremost gin bar)

 Adelaide is a city of pubs, with a higher per capita density of pubs than any other major Australian city, including more than 70 in the CBD.
-Highlights include the Kings Head (All SA food & wine), Benjamin on Franklin, The Cumberland, Botanic Bar, The Franklin, The Stag, The Botanic, The West Oak and 55ml.
+Highlights include the Kings Head (all SA food & wine), Benjamin on Franklin, The Cumberland, The Franklin, The Stag Public House, The West Oak, The Golden Wattle and 55ml.

 Art and culture

 Adelaide has a thriving street art scene.
-Highlights include the Morphett St bridge, Little Rundle St and further out of town, the historic Port Adelaide is covered in art (including some seven storey pieces).
+Highlights include the Morphett St bridge, Little Rundle St and further out of town, the historic Port Adelaide is covered in art (including some seven storey pieces thanks to the Wonderwalls festival).
 Murals, paste ups, and little pieces can be found throughout the city.
 Artists to look out for include Peter Drew, Vans the Omega, Joshua Smith (who now makes amazing mini sculptures), Lisa King, Fred Rock, Matt Stuckey, and ANKLES.

 Street art map here.